 In February of 1940, the estate of Paul Hamlen filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

-By 1940, 32 Gloucester was the home of James Everett Preston, a shipwright, and his wife, Irene Elizabeth Preston, who operated it as a lodging house.
+By April of 1940, at the time of the 1940 US Census, 32 Gloucester was the home of James Everett Preston, a shipwright, and his wife, Irene Elizabeth Preston, who operated it as a lodging house.
 They previously had lived at 526 Massachusetts Avenue.
-They continued to live at 32 Gloucester, and operate a lodging house, until the early 1960s.

-In July of 1974, the P. &.
-L. Realty Trust applied for (and subsequently received) permission to combine 30 and 32 Gloucester into one property, construct a one-story rear addition 22.3 feet by 22 feet in size, and change the occupancy to be one restaurant and five apartments (with “the present street numbering to be retained”).
-Jose Romero subsequently extended his restaurant into the basement of 32 Gloucester.
+In July of 1974, the P & L Realty Trust applied for (and subsequently received) permission to combine 30 and 32 Gloucester into one property, construct a one-story rear addition 22.3 feet by 22 feet in size, and change the occupancy to be one restaurant and five apartments (with “the present street numbering to be retained”).
+Leo Romero subsequently extended his restaurant into the basement of 32 Gloucester.

-In February of 1981, Ken and Deborah Pash applied for (and subsequently received) permission to convert 32 Gloucester from a lodging house into four apartments and to allow the basement to continued to be used restaurant dining and storage as an ancillary use to the restaurant (Casa Romero) at 30 Gloucester.
+In February of 1981, the Pashes applied for (and subsequently received) permission to convert 32 Gloucester from a lodging house into four apartments and to allow the basement to continue to be used for restaurant dining and storage as an ancillary use to the restaurant (Casa Romero) at 30 Gloucester.